 - How to take a screenshot on an iPad

-The latter button is typically located in the top row between the Full-screen and Brightness down buttons, as shown above.
+The latter button is typically located in the top row between the Full-Screen and Brightness Down buttons, as shown below.
 It resembles a rectangle followed by two lines and replaces the typical F5 key found on standard keyboards.

-Once you press both keys, a notification appears in the bottom-right corner displaying a thumbnail of your screenshot.
-Clicking the thumbnail leads you to the Downloads folder — this is where all screenshots go by default, making them accessible offline.
+Once you press both keys, a notification appears in the bottom-right corner displaying a thumbnail of your screenshot, as shown below.
+Clicking the thumbnail leads you to the Downloads folder, which is where all screenshots go by default, making them accessible offline.
 You can also access screenshots by clicking the blue Files folder-style icon on the Shelf and selecting either Images or Downloads.

 Chrome OS labels all screenshots with the date and time they were captured.